Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Results and Discussion

 Table~\ref{tab:vacancy} shows that, according to DFT, for the intercalated structures, Ni moved to the vacancy position, essentially converting an intercalated structure to a substituted structure (Mo-substituted for Ni filling an Mo vacancy and S-substituted for Ni filling an S vacancy).
 An example is shown in Fig. \ref{fig:vac}.
 This observation is consistent with the findings in \citet{guerrero2020phase} that the formation energy for tetrahedral intercalation in a $3 \times 3 \times 1$ supercell is 0.401 eV, greater than the energy for filling an Mo vacancy with Ni (-2.575 eV), and for filling an S vacancy (0.194 eV).
 The formation energy for octahedral intercalation is 0.9 eV higher, making the migration to a vacancy yet more exothermic.
-The calculations performed here additionally show that these migrations have no barrier.
+Since relaxation led to the migrations, evidently these migrations have no barrier.
 We additionally observe that S-substituted Ni adjacent to an Mo vacancy moves to the Mo site, leaving behind an S vacancy.
 The ReaxFF relaxed structures preserved the same rearrangements as in DFT for all combinations of dopant and vacancy positions.

 Lastly, we evaluated the potential in terms of its ability to model interlayer sliding.
-However, as shown in Figs. S6 and S7, the sliding energies from ReaxFF did not match those from DFT, except for the Mo-substituted case sliding in the $x$-direction.
-Even the original potential could not capture sliding energies in the $y$-direction (Fig. S8), since neither the original nor the doped potential was trained for sliding.
+Here, we rigidly displaced layers in the $x$- or $y$-directions, then relaxed in the $z$-direction, as in \citet{Guerrero_sliding}.
+However, as shown in Figs. S10-15, the sliding energies from ReaxFF did not match those from DFT, except for the Mo-substituted case sliding in the $x$-direction.
+In many cases, sliding leads to a reduction in energy in ReaxFF, i.e. an incorrect lowest-energy stacking is predicted vs. DFT.
+Even the original potentials could not capture sliding energies accurately (Figs. S12 and S15), since neither the original nor the doped potential was trained for sliding.